On a generalisation of Cameron's base size conjecture: Introduction

-where $x_1, \ldots, x_t$ is a set of representatives of the prime order conjugacy classes in $G$ and ${\rm fpr}(x, G/H)$ denotes the \emph{fixed point ratio} of $x$ in the natural action of $G$ on the cosets of $H$.
+denotes the \emph{fixed point ratio} of $x$ in the natural action of $G$ on the set $\O$ of cosets of $H$.
 That is, the proportion of fixed points of $x$ in this action.
 We refer the reader to Section~\ref{s:prob-main} for more information.

 \vs